UltraMessaging/um_troubleshoot/README.md

 	LBT-RM datagrams unrecoverable (NAK generation expiration): 0
 $
 ````
-Two unrecoverable loss at the transport layer but none at the topic layer?
+Two datagrams unrecoverably lost at the transport
+layer but none at the topic layer?
 This will be explained later.

 Let's look for recovered loss.